Parliamentary.ai

 Amendments to the Enterprise Act 2016:

-- Amends the Companies Act 2006 to require auditors to report on companies' payment performance and potentially report non-compliance to the Small Business Commissioner.
+The bill amends the Companies Act 2006 to require auditors to report on a company's payment performance and to report instances of non-compliance to the Small Business Commissioner.
+It also amends secondary legislation, including the Public Contracts Regulations 2015 and the Reporting on Payment Practices and Performance Regulations 2017.

 Government Spending